Skip to content

 To use the DDT client with uenv, it must be launched in Manual Launch mode (assuming that it is connected to Alps via Remote Launch):

-Click on Manual launch, set the number of processes to listen to, then wait for the slurm job to start (see the "on Alps" tab).
+Click on Manual launch, set the number of processes to listen to, then wait for the Slurm job to start (see the "on Alps" tab for how to start the Slurm job).

 Log into the system and launch with the srun command: